JDPlays-Madhouse/RCON2.0/README.md

 - [x] Detect certain messages and parse the message for battleship.
 (Only 1 command)
   - [x] Example: /muppet_streamer_schedule_explosive_delivery target targetPosition
 - [x] Convert the parsed message into a valid command.
-  - [ ] have default values for commands so invalid data with a valid command becomes valid command with default data.
+  - [x] have default values for commands so invalid data with a valid command becomes valid command with default data.
-- [ ] Read from SteamLabs/streamelements Patreon (own api) and Humble
-      notifications and donations.
+- [ ] Read from SteamLabs/streamelements Patreon (own api) and Humble notifications and donations.
 - [ ] Read from YouTube for chat/subs/memberships/supers.
 - [x] Have a Pause button or Api end point to pause for bio breaks.
 - [x] Have a RCON app/interface that takes in specific Factorio commands as well as any other games.
 - [x] Rcon interface needs to take configurations for any rcon server.
-- [ ] Ensure that the amount of data is below the max per tick amount.
+- [x] Ensure that the amount of data is below the max per tick amount.
-  - No obvious method for determining this.

-- [ ] Provide visiual feedback through an OBS overlay (website) to give feedback on things like the boom factor.
+- [ ] Provide visual feedback through an OBS overlay (website) to give feedback on things like the boom factor.
       <img src="./docs/Example_visual_feedback.png" alt="Example of OBS overlay" width="400"/>
 - [ ] From twitch events read hype trains and be able to respond.
   - JDGOESBoom with count down, if redeamed again dead factor goes up and restart count down.
 - [x] Be able to add RCON commands, modify, delete, display (CRUD), including default values like deadliness.
-- [ ] Be able to test when adding commands.
+- [x] Be able to test when adding commands.
 - [x] Output a log with raw output for debugging
   - [x] ESPECIALLY "custom-reward-id" from twitch channel points as ill need that data for adding new points rewards through streamer.bot.
 Or Work out what the ID code.
-- [ ] Has to support some sort of user comments in the script so i can keep track/notes on new code.
+- [ ] Has to support some sort of user comments in the script so I can keep track/notes on new code.

 ### Definitions